Sonic Mega Collection

 The title screens of the games, though some are blacked out:

-And finally, there is screen for when the demo ends:
+And finally, there's a screen for when the demo ends:

 Thank you for playing.
 Hang on for the eminently playable Sonic Mega Collection, planned for release this winter!